-Locations for TLD, radon alpha track detectors, and particulate air samples are shown for the three SLS in Figures 3-1, 3-2 and 3-3.
-Figure 3-2 also provides the location of the North County background gamma radiation, radon alpha track and particulate air sampling station.
-Figure 3-4 shows the approximate radon flux charcoal canister locations on the HISS piles.
+Locations for TLD, radon ATDs, and particulate air samples are shown for the three SLS in Figures 3-1, 3-2 and 3-3.
+Figure 3-4 provides the location of the North County background gamma radiation, radon alpha track and particulate air sampling station.
 See Table 3-1 for type, frequency, and location of air particulate, radon, and gamma radiation monitoring.